austinseraphin/motion-accessibility/README.md

 => nil
 ```

-You can also refresh the browser by passing the `:refresh` or `:top` keyword.
+You can  refresh the browser by passing the `:refresh` or `:top` keyword.

+You may pass the `:scroll` keyword to scroll a UIScrollView or descendants, such as a UITableView.
+This still has some minor issues .

 #### `view` or `v`

 The `view` or `v` command simply returns the current view.
 If you have just browsed a view, it will return that.
 Otherwise, you may specify the view you wish to browse.
-Note that for all the commands, you may either use the number or accessibility label.
+Note that for all the commands, you may either use its number or accessibility label.

 ```
 (main)>	v 1